jenryt/spaceInvaders/README.md

 - Pause and Restart buttons
 - Barrier protection mechanics
 - Whimsical guinea pig theme
+- ✅ Mobile-friendly: Touch buttons for movement and fire

 ## Controls

 - `←` `→` Arrow keys to move
 - `Space` to shoot
+- On touch devices: use on-screen buttons

 ## Game Story